 In an emergency, critical seconds can save lives.
 Disaster response routes are designated for use by emergency personnel during an emergency or disaster situation such as an earthquake.

-If you find yourself on a disaster response route during an emergency, exit the route as soon as possible to make way for emergency response personnel.
+If you find yourself on a disaster response route, exit the route as soon as possible to make way for emergency response personnel.
 Obey traffic signs and traffic control persons at all times.

 Using Disaster Response Routes

 At minimum, the following identification are required to use these routes when activated: